 NutraLuxe MD Eyebrow Enhancer is similar, with one difference – it’s even more affordable.
-The price is right at $44, and the tube is generous, so you can keep your brows dense and luscious for the next several months.
+The price is right, and the tube is generous, so you can keep your brows dense and luscious for the next several months.

 Like Latisse, this can darken your skin, because it has the same active ingredients, so consider that before you make a purchase.

 RevitaBrow Advanced is your ideal pick if you are trying to avoid the staining that comes with these kinds of products.
-At $110, however, that bonus comes at a price.
+At over a hundred bucks, however, that bonus comes at a price.